Overlap Processing in FFT-Based Vibration Control Systems: A Technical Guide

 Spectral Dynamics, Inc.

 Overlap processing is a fundamental digital signal processing technique that significantly enhances the temporal resolution and data acquisition rate of FFT-based vibration control systems.
-This technical paper examines the principles, benefits, and optimal application of overlap processing, with particular emphasis on low-frequency, high-resolution vibration testing where extended loop times can limit control responsiveness.
-Through detailed analysis of FFT frame processing, windowing effects, and control system dynamics, this paper provides practical guidance for engineers implementing overlap processing in random vibration testing applications.
+This technical paper examines the principles, benefits, and optimal application of FFT overlap processing, with particular emphasis on low-frequency, high-resolution vibration testing where extended loop times can limit control responsiveness.
+Through detailed analysis of FFT frame processing, windowing effects, and control system dynamics, this paper provides practical guidance for engineers implementing overlap processing in random vibration testing applications using modern vibration analyzers.

 Regarding overall test safety, one should also consider employing additional input data streams (using higher bandwidths/sample rates) which can provide valuable level measurement information in parallel to the typical closed loop control methods.
 These additional data streams are described in additional technical guides describing the optional Process Line augmentations utilizing parallel data stream technologies.